barryclark/jekyll-now/_pages/log.md

   - image_path: ../images/grey_unknown.jpeg
     title: Grey and Fuzzy (unknown breed)
     desc: This yarn was a delight to spin!
+The fiber came from a local wool producer at the RI Fiber Festival and the preparation was light and beautifully clean.
     weight: 10
     gauge: 10
     yards: 10